AdobeDocs/genstudio.es-ES/help/user-guide/content/customize-template.md

 # Personalizar plantillas

-Puede adaptar las plantillas de HTML para GenStudio mediante el lenguaje de plantilla _Handlebars_.
+Adapte las plantillas de HTML para GenStudio usando el lenguaje de plantilla _Handlebars_.
 La sintaxis de Handlebars utiliza texto normal con llaves dobles como marcadores de posición de contenido.
 Consulte [`What is Handlebars?`](https://handlebarsjs.com/guide/#what-is-handlebars) en la _Guía de idioma de Handlebars_ para aprender a preparar la plantilla.

 <!-- This is for email.
 In the future, maybe use tabs to provide guidance for other template types.
 -->If you do not have an HTML template ready to use in GenStudio, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
 You can include CSS styles to customize the appearance of your email.